Foundation Certificate in Artificial Intelligence (FCAI)

 2.1.1. list the four rational agent dependencies.

-2.1.2. describe agents in terms of performance measure, environment, actuators
+2.1.2. describe agents in terms of a performance measure, environment, actuators

 2.1.3. describe four types of agent: reflex, model-based reflex, goal-based and

-2.1.4. identify the relationship of AI agents with Machine Learning (ML).
+2.1.4. identify the relationship between AI agents with Machine Learning (ML).

 2.2.
 Describe what a robot is and:

 2.3.
 Describe what an intelligent robot is and: